moorcode/relational-databases/boilerplate/README.md

 This course runs in a virtual Linux machine using Gitpod.

-1. __The first thing you need to do is start the terminal.__ Do that in VS Code the short way by pressing `ctrl+shift+\`\` , or the long way by clicking the _hamburger_ menu at the top left of the screen, going to the _terminal_ section, and clicking _new terminal_.
+1. __The first thing you need to do is start the terminal.__ Do that the short way by pressing `ctrl+shift+\`\` , or the long way by clicking the _hamburger_ menu at the top left of the screen, going to the _terminal_ section, and clicking _new terminal_.
 Once you open a new one, type `echo hello terminal` into the terminal and press enter.

 ```
 camper: /project$ echo hello terminal